 These meals promote healthy growth and development.

-Our Dibanisa youth environmental education and sport project is a unique after-school programme that combines sport and environmental education excursions to encourage an appreciation for nature and develop conservation stewards.
+Our Earth Rangers youth environmental and nutrition education project is a unique after-school programme that combines nutrition and environmental education excursions to encourage an appreciation for nature, healthy development and develop conservation stewards.

-Focusing on the fynbos and marine environments, the main ecosystems in the Overstrand area, keeps it local, fun and relevant.
+Focusing on healthy development, the fynbos and marine environments, the main ecosystems in the Overstrand area, keeps it local, fun and relevant.